observ-vol-mgt/observ-vol-mgt/controller/docs/architecture.md

 Signal-Insight  Insight tasks are responsible for the generation of volume management insights.
 Those insights are user-facing outputs of the pipelines and according to policies can be consumed by the users or pushed.
 The insights are tangible, environment-specific, and dynamic.
 They provide insights into volume management behaviors and action recommendations.
 Automation/configuration generator  Automation tasks are responsible for the generation of per-processor configuration based on the action recommendation of the insights tasks.
 The configurations are sent using a customer-provided control plane to the processors to enforce the volume management reductions automatically.

-For common use cases, the volume manager controller pipeline can be as follows: